RealOrangeOne/django-tasks/README.md

 The task context has the following attributes:

 - `task_result`: The running task result
+- `attempt`: The current attempt number for the task

 This API will be extended with additional features in future.